Monday, May 26, 2025

 τε και ("and and" in verse 1).
 BDAG suggests this combination means "connecting concepts, usually of the same kind."
 Here it links the words ποιειν (doing) and διδασκειν (teaching).
 A helpful reminder than the hands and head are connected in Luke's mind!

 εξελεξατο ("choose" aorist form of εκλεγω, in 1:2; see also 1:24; 6:5 and 15:7;22;25) Throughout the book of Acts, the disciples have to make choices.
 The tricky thing is figuring out how the Holy Spirit will guide this process of choice.
-In Acts 1:2 no indication is given for this.
+In Acts 1:2 no indication is given for this will happen.
 In 1:24, lots are used; in 6:5, the Spirit works through community's approval of the leadership's suggestion concerning deacons; in chapter 15, the choice is made through collective debate.
-The book of Acts is a powerful study in how decisions are made in the Spirit!
+(One might suggest Acts 1:24 is a judgment because the disciple chosen is never picked from again)

 επαγγελια(ν) ("promise", 1:4) The NIV translates this as "gift."
 This seems less helpful.
 The word is promise: Wait for the promise.

-τω Ισραηλ ("to Isreal"; 1:6) Jesus was teaching them about the Kingdom of God; they were concerned with the Kingdom which belongs to Israel.
+τω Ισραηλ ("to Israel"; 1:6) Jesus was teaching them about the Kingdom of God; they were concerned with the Kingdom which belongs to Israel.

 αποκαθιστανεις ("to restore"; 1:6) This sentence is a sermon in itself.
 The disciples want Jesus to be on a restoration project of their particular tribe.
 He is not interested in this.
 He is interested in the salvation of the earth.